QuokkaStake/proxmox-interacter/README.md

 - List containers/VMs and show their details
 - Start/stop/restart containers
 - List Proxmox storages
-- (planned) Scale Proxmox containers/VMs on a fly
+- Scale Proxmox containers/VMs on a fly
 - (planned) See SMART stats of your storage devices
 - (planned) Backup VMs/containers